 - 2.1 Corporate governance refers to how the Council is led, controlled and held to account. - 2.2 The Council's governance framework aims to ensure that in conducting its business it - operates in a lawful, open, inclusive and honest manner; - makes sure that public money is safeguarded, properly accounted for and used economically, efficiently and effectively; - has effective arrangements for the management of risk; and - secures continuous improvements in the way that it operates. - 2.3 The governance framework comprises the culture, values, systems and processes by which the Council is directed and controlled.
-The framework brings together legislative requirements, good practice principles and management processes. - 2.4 The Council has refreshed its Local Code of Corporate Governance.
-The Code is consistent with the principles set out in the "Delivering Good Governance in Local Government" Framework published by CIPFA/SOLACE.
-This can be found appendix A. - 2.5 The table below is a summary of the Council's compliance to the CIPFA/SOLACE Framework:
+The framework brings together legislative requirements, good practice principles and management processes. - 2.4 In 2017-18 the Council refreshed its Local Code of Corporate Governance.
+The Code is consistent with the principles set out in the "Delivering Good Governance in Local Government" Framework published by CIPFA/SOLACE. - 2.5 The table below is a summary of the Council's compliance to the CIPFA/SOLACE Framework: